schemaanalyst/schemaanalyst/README.md

 [(TOSEM
 2015)](https://www.gregorykapfhammer.com/research/papers/McMinn2015/)
 McMinn, Phil, Chris J. Wright, and Gregory M. Kapfhammer (2015).
-"The Effectiveness of Test Coverage Criteria for Relational Database Schema Integrity Constraints," in Transactions on Software Engineering and Methodology, 25(1). <a name="seven"></a>
+"The effectiveness of test coverage criteria for relational database schema integrity constraints," in Transactions on Software Engineering and Methodology, 25(1). <a name="seven"></a>

 [(SEKE 2015)